August 30: Today in Royal History

 Full name: Anne-Marie Dagmar Ingrid

 Six months after his accession to the Greek throne, on September 18, 1964, King Constantine married 18-year-old Anne-Marie.
 Upon marriage, she became Queen of the Hellenes and relinquished her place in the line of succession to the Danish throne.
-Prior to the wedding, Anne-Marie converted to Greek Orthodoxy.
+Before the wedding, Anne-Marie converted to Greek Orthodoxy.
 Anne-Marie and Constantine are third cousins twice, sharing both King Christian IX of Denmark and Queen Victoria of the United Kingdom as common ancestors.
 The couple had five children.
 Unfortunately, her tenure as Queen did not last very long.
 Following a coup in 1967, the Greek royal family went into exile, living in Rome for several years before moving to Denmark and then finally settling in the United Kingdom.
 While in exile, King Constantine was deposed and the monarchy was formally abolished in 1974.
-In 2013, Anne-Marie and Constantine were able to return permanently to Greece, where Constantine died in 2013.
+In 2013, Anne-Marie and Constantine were able to return permanently to Greece, where Constantine died in 2023.

 Unofficial Royalty: Anne-Marie of Denmark, Queen of Greece